nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 If you are have having issues with your SMCE server instance and re-setting the kernel (as described in [step 7](#RestartKernel) above) does not resolve the issue, you may have to stop your current server instance and start a new one as described below:

-1. To stop your server go to `File` (in the top left corner) then click on `Hub Control Panel` as shown in the image below:
+**1. To stop your server go to `File` (in the top left corner) then click on `Hub Control Panel` as shown in the image below:
-   > Note: This will open up a new window.
+   > Note: This will open up a new window.**

 <img src="images/File_HCP.png" align="center" alt=""/>

 <br>

-2. In the new window that has opened, click on the red button that says `Stop My Server` as shown in the image below:
+**2. In the new window that has opened, click on the red button that says `Stop My Server` as shown in the image below:**
    > Note: You may have to click it twice to stop the server instance

 <img src="images/stop_server.png" align="center" alt=""/>

 <br>

-3. To start a new SMCE server instance, click the new blue button that appears and says `Start My Server` as shown in the image below:
+**3. To start a new SMCE server instance, click the new blue button that appears and says `Start My Server` as shown in the image below:**

 <img src="images/start_server.png" align="center" alt=""/>